<carlosbwestphall at gmail.com>

 “Happy are those conscious of their spiritual need, since the Kingdom of the heavens belongs to them” (Matthew 5:3).

-Titles and links to download our best and most cited papers on cloud computing.
+Titles and links to download our best and most cited papers on cloud and fog computing.

 Links of our most viewed slides at ResearchGate.

 Carlos Becker Westphall is Full Professor (since 1993) at the Federal University of Santa Catarina - Brazil, where he acts as the leader of the Network and Management Laboratory and also coordinates some projects funded by the Brazilian National Research Council (CNPq).
 Obtained a degree in Electrical Engineering in 1985 and a M.Sc. degree in Computer Science in 1988, both at the Federal University of Rio Grande do Sul, Brazil.
 Obtained a D.Sc. degree in Computer Science (Network Management) at the University of Toulouse (Université Toulouse III - Paul Sabatier), France, in 1991.